 CRUK CoL Centre MBPhD studentships

-The CRUK CoL Centre will award up to four 3-year MBPhD studentships as part of the UCL MBPhD programme starting in September 2020.
+The CRUK CoL Centre is able to fund 3-year MBPhD studentships as part of the UCL MBPhD programme starting in September 2021.
 This is a unique opportunity for talented and exceptional MBBS students who have an interest in cancer research to kick start their clinical academic career.

 As a CoL Centre MBPhD student you will join the CoL Centre PhD programme alongside the other CoL Centre trainees (PhD students and Clinical Research Training Fellows).
 You will be able to participate in various activities, many with a cancer focus, including an induction week, multidisciplinary training, seminars, events and courses that are run by all the CoL Centre partners.